VidishaShah29/pygames/README.md

 # pygames

-Some Python games using the pygame library.
+Some Python game classes.
+Some of them are rendered using the [`pygame`](http://www.pygame.org/hifi.html) library.